 However, many people now believe that this violation should be the last straw, and that the driver should face more severe consequences for breaking his probation, as they say it shows that he has little remorse for his actions in the past.
 The prosecution has filed a motion to revoke the probation, which could land him behind bars for up to 10 years if it is approved.
 MADD has put together a petition in support of that motion and is seeking 5,233 signatures.

 Drunk driving takes the lives of many loved ones every year, and has vast negative impacts on those left behind.
-Anyone who has lost someone to a drunk driver, or who has been involved in an accident themselves, may wish to contact an attorney to see what steps they should take next.
+Anyone who has lost someone to a drunk driver, or who has been involved in an accident themselves, may wish to contact Mayer & Rosenberg, P.C. to see what steps they should take next.